-Are your preschoolers working on learning the ABC’s?
+Are your preschoolers and kindergarteners working on learning the ABC’s?
 They are sure to have fun making capital or uppercase letters with these Building Blocks Capital Letter Cards!

 Constructing the letters of the alphabet using building blocks is a hands-on way for your kids to practice letter recognition and formation.

 It’s also a great activity for developing their fine motor skills, finger muscle strength, hand and eye coordination, and much more.

 These skills are so important for pre-readers and pre-writers who are learning everything from how to hold a book to pencil grip.

 Getting Ready to Use the Capital Letter Formation Cards:

 This post may contain affiliate links.
 Please read our disclosure here.

 - White Card Stock or Copy Paper